 Quick & Easy At-Home Remedies.

+Cadette Jewelry is diligently designed and made for longevity.
+However, jewelry may oxidize over time.
 To delay oxidation that takes place, keep your pieces away from moisture, shower steam, and other water activities.
 And when you’re not wearing your jewelry, store them in an airtight bag.

-BRASS naturally oxidizes over time.
+BRASS or BRONZE naturally oxidizes over time.
 This grey hue is often caused by a chemical reaction to items containing sulfer or oxygen in the air.
 It can be removed with your metal polish & polishing cloth, or with this easy at-home remedy:

 - When finished, rinse with clean water and wipe dry with a clean cloth